LogtalkDotOrg/logtalk-for-vscode/README.md

 Entities (objects, protocols, and categories) are interpreted as types.
 Click in the middle of an entity name and select the "Go to Type Definition" menu or context menu item.

+#### Go to References

+Click in the middle of a predicate name and select the "Go to References" or "Find All References" menu or context menu items.

+#### Go to Implementations

+Click in the middle of a predicate name in a predicate indicator in a scope directive and select the "Go to Implementations" or "Find All Implementations" menu or context menu items.

 ### Hover contents

 Hover contents is provided for built-in directives, built-in predicates, and built-in methods.